LongBu/AWS-MLS-C01-Study-Guide/README.md

   * ﻿﻿Build an index for looking up neighbors
   * ﻿﻿Serialize the model
   * Query the model for a given K
-  * k parameter=> Experiment on this till you get diminishing returns on high values of K
+  * k parameter=> Experiment on this until diminishing returns on high values of K

 Hyperparameters:
   * ﻿﻿К!